-celestial messenger logo banner purple on white, abstract picture looks like a futuristic plane or spaceship or manta ray
+celestial messengers title banner in cyan on white with purple logo looks like a futuristic plane or spaceship or manta ray

 #8: WAVE MEMORY